Eugene Onegin

 Pushkin's personal background is equally as extraordinary as his body of work.
 Pushkin's great-grandfather was an Ethiopian soldier captured by the Ottomans.
 He was presented to Peter the Great as a gift.
 Tsar Peter sent him to Paris for education and he emerged Abram Petrovich Gannibal and became a Russian nobleman.

 So that's all to say that it's no wonder that even opera fans are not intimately familiar with the source.
-Please take the easy way out and read the Synopsys posted elsewhere on this page.
+Please take the easy way out and read the synopsis posted elsewhere on this page.

 Eugene Onegin - June 13, 2025 Offering